kiranchavala/cloudstack-marketplace-templates/README.md

 4. Generate the Application based Golden image for the Specific OS

-Currently the applications that have a packer template are
+Currently, the applications that have a packer template are

 Docker
 wordpress
 phpmyadmin

-Replace the following variables values in the application HCL files based with your respective cloudstack credentials
+Replace the following variables values in the application HCL files based with your respective Cloudstack credentials

 ```